Around 15,000 Kanal State Land Retrieved From Encroachers, Land Grabbers - UrduPoint

 He said around 600 acres of land in Tumair had also been recovered that were still being demarcated by the Survey of Pakistan.

-Moreover some 250 kanal land of the Quid-e-Azam University had also been given to the varsity's administration after removing encroachments in the area.
+Moreover, some 250 kanal land of the Quid-e-Azam University had also been given to the varsity's administration after removing encroachments.

 The Deputy Commissioner said the city administration had also handed over some 2,700 kanal land of the Botanical Gardens in Bani Gala to the Directorate of Environment of Municipal Corporation of Islamabad after building a boulevard around it.